MicrosoftDocs/Hololens/hololens/hololens2-deployment-guide.md

 1. Use [WDAC](https://docs.microsoft.com/hololens/windows-defender-application-control-wdac) to allow or black apps on the HoloLens 2 device.
 1. Update Remote Assist to the latest version as part of the setup.
 There are two options to do this:
     1. This can be done by going to Windows **Microsoft Store --> Remote Assist --> and Update App**.
-    1. Another method is to leave the HoloLens 2 plugged in overnight for auto update.
+    1. Enable auto updates using the [ApplicationManagement/AllowAppStoreAutoUpdate](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-allowappstoreautoupdate) CSP and keep the device plugged in to receive updates.
 1. [Disable all settings pages](https://docs.microsoft.com/hololens/settings-uri-list) except the network settings to allow users to connect to guest networks at client sites.
 1. [Manage HoloLens Updates](https://docs.microsoft.com/hololens/hololens-updates)
     1. Option to [control OS updates](https://docs.microsoft.com/mem/intune/protect/windows-update-for-business-configure#create-and-assign-update-rings) or allow to flow freely.